grindos/NotesNode/readme.md

 ### add ###

---title, -t: Title of note
+*--title, -t: Title of note*

---body, -b: Body of note
+*--body, -b: Body of note*

 Add a new note.

 ### read ###

---title, -t: Title of note
+*--title, -t: Title of note*

-Find a note by title
+Find a note by title.

 ### list ###